BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 Cons – there shouldn’t be many at this price but to mention why you’d opt for a different bag would be to have an insulated bottle holder, if you want to run at full disc capacity you’ll have to use the top compartment for about 6 discs, and cram about 14 in the main compartment- and the downside is you lose some space up top for apparel, food, towels….

 Also not a lot of padding or reinforcement in this bag.
 But hey who’s complaining?

-This bag is great for days when you don’t want to carry lots of discs, When you want to go light.
+The Slinger bag is great for days when you don’t want to carry lots of discs, When you want to go light.
 Light this bag is but it is not overly light on disc space.
-You can get about 15 discs in here if you really want.
+Advertised for holding 12, you can get about 15 discs in here if you really want.
 The Slinger costs around $25 and there is an upgrade the “deluxe” version that has beefed up the cloth, added a carabiner and it’ll hold an extra couple of discs but that’s about it.

 The Slinger is designed for travelling light.
 Sometimes having less discs is better for your game.
 It forces you to strip down and focus on your throws, the old adage less is more works if you try it.
 Choose 8 of your best discs and 2 putters and off you go.

 Naturally there is a smaller zippered pockets to hold your wallet and essential items plus a slot for a 32oz bottle.
 Pick a shoulder and adjust the strap clip to hang on the left or right.
 And off you go.
 The bag sits at an angle across your back so you can leave the zipper open a bit to access your discs faster and due to the angle they won’t fall out when your walking.